close

 Words: 449|Page: 1|3 min read

-The R-tree and its most successful variant, the R*-tree, have been used most often for indexing high dimensional data in the database literature.
+The R-tree and its most successful variant, the R*-tree, have been used most often for indexing high-dimensional data in the database literature.
 However, since ranges are stored on each dimension, the index requires more space and time to search in higher dimensionality.
-For this reason, higher dimensional data typically is mapped to a lower dimensional space before indexing in R-trees.
+For this reason, higher-dimensional data typically is mapped to a lower-dimensional space before indexing in R-trees.

 The TV-tree is the only method in the database literature thus far that has been proposed specifically for indexing high-dimensional data.
 Performance comparisons clearly show that the TV-tree can be much more efficient than the R*-tree.
 However, the improved performance depends on two assumptions.
 The first assumption is that dimensions and the feature vectors are ordered by “importance.”
 This second assumption is that sets of feature vectors in the dataset will tend to exactly match on dimensions, especially on the first few “important” dimensions.

+The first assumption is reasonable (if not desirable) since an appropriate transform may be used.
+The second assumption was not explicitly stated in the paper, but a careful analysis of their algorithms reveals that their performance improvement depends upon it.
+In some applications, the original feature vectors contain a small set of discrete quantities, so the second assumption does hold.
 Unfortunately, this second assumption will normally not be true in visual information systems, and in many other applications.
 Features in these applications are typically real-valued, so that chances of exactly matching on dimensions are negligible.
-In this case, the TV-tree reduces to an index on only first few dimensions.
+In this case, the TV-tree reduces to an index on only the first few dimensions.
 Small changes in the proposed algorithms should allow the TV-tree to be a modest improvement over the R*-tree in these applications.
-However, in this paper, we will refer to the R-tree (and variants) as the best previously known structure for similarity indexing because it has proven itself in more similarity indexing applications.
+However, in this paper, we will refer to the R-tree (and variants) as the best previously known structure for similarity indexing because it has proven itself in more similarity indexing applications (Beckmann et al., 1990; Guttman, 1984).

 Get a custom paper now from our expert writers.